sawshep/sawyershepherd.org-hugo/content/post/ung-cyberhawks-memory-writeup-linux-memory-forensics-with-volatility-2.md

 ```

 The Bash history reveals the answer: the flag was removed
-after it was loaded into memory.
+after it was loaded into memory, which means we can't
+retrieve it the usual way.

 ## Finding Process Memory Mappings

-So--because we were unable to recover the flag from the
+So---because we were unable to recover the flag from the
 inode, our last remaining avenue is to extract the PNG file
 directly from a heap dump of `readFile`.
 In order to dump
 the heap of `readFile`, we must identify the process ID and